 - Usage: Override

-to adjust AI actions based on Blackboard values or environmental conditions. - Benefit: Ensures AI remains reactive during fast-paced gameplay.
+UpdateBehaviorto adjust AI actions based on Blackboard values or environmental conditions. - Benefit: Ensures AI remains reactive during fast-paced gameplay.

 Complex State Transitions

-.
+The RunStateMachine function handles significant state transitions, triggered by ability completion or explicit calls from BP_BehaviorManagerComponent.
 This concept allows developers to define critical AI state changes, such as switching from idle to combat modes.

 - Purpose: Facilitates major state changes for complex AI behaviors.